RxLaboratory/Ramses/src-docs/docs/components/addons/maya-extend.md

 - [`Ramses.publishScripts`](../../dev/add-ons-reference/ramses.md) contains the functions to be called when a scene is being published.

-When *Ramses* publishes a scene, it first copies the scene file to the publish folder, and then calls all the scripts listed there.
-Each callback you add to this list must take three arguments.
+When *Ramses* publishes a scene, it calls all the scripts listed there.
+There already is a script which provides the default implementation; you can either remove it to disable it completely, or just add your own which will be run after (or before if you insert it at the beginning of the list).
+Each callback you add to this list must take a few arguments.
 Read the [Scripting API Reference](../../dev/add-ons-reference/ramses.md) for more information.

 - [`Ramses.statusScripts`](../../dev/add-ons-reference/ramses.md) contains the functions to be called when a scene status changes.